gsidsid/gptio/README.md

 });
 ```

+GPTIO will reason through and execute actions in a sequence to solve whatever task, and will attempt to inform you if the actions you've provided are insufficient.

 If it’s missing a feature, do contribute to this repo, or just copy the source code– there isn’t a lot.